Home Toxic Exposure Military Base Water Contamination Fort Benning Water Contamination Lawsuit

 Then these two conditions must be met:

-- Individuals filing lawsuits must show they were present on or near base during the period of contamination.
-For reference, firefighting foam was used by the military fom the 1970s and was required to be phased out by 2024.
+1. Individuals filing lawsuits must show they were present on or near the base during the period of contamination.
+For reference, firefighting foam was used by the military from the 1970s and was required to be phased out by 2024.
+However, waivers may allow continued use at some sites until 2026.

 Proof You’ll Need to Strengthen Your Claim

-- Medical documents proving a diagnosis of a condition listed above linked to PFAS exposure.
-(Jump to the list)
+• Medical documents proving a diagnosis of a condition listed above associated with PFAS exposure.
+(Jump to list)

 How to File a Fort Benning Water Contamination Lawsuit